About

 Akayla Gardner is a White House correspondent for Bloomberg News based in Washington D.C.

-She also joined Vice President Harris in Switzerland for the Ukraine peace summit and in the UAE for COP28.
-Additionally, she traveled with her on a ten-day tour across Africa, where she reported on the geopolitical tensions with China and Russia, along with the trip's significance to Black Americans.
+She also joined Harris in Switzerland for the Ukraine peace summit and in the UAE for COP28.
+Additionally, she traveled with the vice president on a ten-day tour of Africa, where she reported on geopolitical tensions with China and Russia, along with the trip's significance to Black Americans.

-She has interviewed and written profiles of Cabinet members in the Biden administration, including Education Secretary Miguel Cardona, Council of Economic Advisors Chair Cecilia Rouse and Office and Management and Budget Director Shalanda Young.
+She has interviewed and written profiles on former Education Secretary Miguel Cardona, Council of Economic Advisors Chair Cecilia Rouse and Office and Management and Budget Director Shalanda Young.

-Her work has appeared in the Washington Post, Businessweek, TIME, Fortune and Yahoo.
-On television and radio networks, she has shared her reporting on CNN, MSNBC, NPR, NBC News Now and BBC.
-She was also a National Press Foundation Paul Miller fellow.
+Her work has appeared in the Washington Post, TIME, Fortune and Yahoo.
+She has also shared her reporting on CNN, MSNBC, NPR, NBC News Now and BBC.

-She graduated from The Ohio State University.
-An investigative documentary she produced on allegations of a toxic mental health culture and unlicensed therapy under the former head coach of Ohio State's rowing team won an award from the regional National Academy of Television Arts and Sciences chapter.
+As a graduate of The Ohio State University, she produced an investigative documentary on allegations of a toxic mental health culture and unlicensed therapy under the former head coach of Ohio State's rowing team that won an award from the regional National Academy of Television Arts and Sciences chapter.
 She was also president of NABJ at OSU.

 Gardner is the daughter of Jamaican immigrants and a Maryland native.